 While the cable category is paramount, several other characteristics of a 20-foot Ethernet cable can significantly impact its performance, durability, and suitability for your specific environment.

-• STP: Shielded cables have an additional metallic layer (foil or braid) around the twisted pairs to protect against EMI.
-They are typically necessary in environments with high electrical noise, such as near heavy machinery, power lines, or in industrial settings.
+- STP: Shielded cables have an additional metallic layer (foil or braid) around the twisted pairs to protect against EMI.
+They are typically necessary in environments with high electrical noise, such as near heavy machinery or power lines.
 For a standard home or office, UTP is usually sufficient for a 20-foot Ethernet cable.

-• Plenum (CMP): Designed for use in air-handling spaces (e.g., above suspended ceilings, under raised floors) and has low smoke and toxicity characteristics.
+- Plenum (CMP): Designed for use in air-handling spaces (e.g., above suspended ceilings) and has low smoke and toxicity characteristics.
 For a 20-foot Ethernet cable used as a patch cable, PVC is typically fine.
 For in-wall runs, check local fire codes for CMR or CMP requirements.

-• Flat Cables: Designed for aesthetic routing under carpets or along baseboards.
-While convenient for concealment, they can be more susceptible to damage from bending and generally lack the internal structure of round cables, which can sometimes impact performance in very demanding scenarios (though less likely for a 20-foot Ethernet cable at typical speeds).
+- Flat Cables: Designed for aesthetic routing under carpets or along baseboards.
+While convenient for concealment, they can be more susceptible to damage from bending and generally lack the internal structure of round cables, which can sometimes impact performance in very demanding scenarios.

 “Should I buy a 20-foot ethernet cable?”